Disclaimer

 osi3::GroundTruth::proj_string

-. - Sensor coordinate system
+. - Host vehicle coordinate system

 -

 Coordinate system for all entities that are part of sensor data.
 The origin is the mounting position of the physical sensor or a virtual mounting position, depending on the OSI message.
+Both physical and virtual sensor coordinate systems are relative to the host vehicle coordinate system.

 - Object coordinate system